Skip to content

 It is very likely that you will need to make adjustments to your investment portfolio depending on the performance of financial markets.
 For example, you may decide to buy or sell a given security or to adjust your asset allocation strategy.
 That's why each of these portfolios includes a cash component.

-The above portfolios are only examples and can be adapted to suit your preferences.
-There is no ideal portfolio, only the one that best suits your profile and needs as an investor.
-Your strategy may be radically different depending on your age, wealth, interests, life plans or risk tolerance.
+The portfolios presented above are for illustrative purposes only and can be adjusted to reflect your personal preferences.
+There is no universally ideal portfolio, only the one that best matches your investor profile and individual needs.
+Your investment strategy may vary significantly depending on a range of factors, such as your age, financial situation, life plans, personal interests and risk tolerance.

-If you’re a young investor at the start of your career, you may choose a more dynamic strategy.
-In this case the longer time horizon will make it easier to achieve your goals.
-However, if you are approaching retirement and want to consolidate your assets, it may be advisable to adopt a more conservative approach. .
+If you are a young investor at the beginning of your career, you may opt for a more agressive strategy with a long investment horizon, giving you greater potential to achieve your goals.
+Conversely, if you are approaching retirement and wish to consolidate your assets, a more conservative approach is generally more appropriate.

 chart pie 1